lirolake/place-bluey/README.md

+## Command Server Offline
+The command server is now offline.
+This repo is staying public for archive purposes

 ## Tampermonkey overlay (Manual Placement)

 1. Install Tampermonkey [https://www.tampermonkey.net/](https://www.tampermonkey.net/) The link will be right for your browser (Seems to work best in chrome)